imqueue/imqueue.com/contributing.md

 npm test
 ~~~

-If you solve exact known issue from the repo you forked, please, refer
+If you solve the exact known issue from the repo you forked, please, refer
 it within commit message when committing.

 Create pull request.